cl-unrc-lab/Tolerange/README.md

 # Installing Gurobi

 Gurobi is a commercial linear solver thus you need a licence to be able to use the library.
 Free academic licence are provided by [Gurobi](www.gurobi.com).
+We have tested Tolerange with Gurobi v10.0.3, for running the tool with Gurobi please download this version for your architecture at [Gurobi Download](https://www.gurobi.com/downloads/), you have to be logged into your account for accessing the page.

-The steps for installing Gurobi are as follows:
+The steps for installing Gurobi in Ubuntu are as follows:

 1. Request a Gurobi license, they provide free academic licenses, the license is a file “gurobi.lic”
-2. Download from the Gurobi site the file “gurobi10.0.3_linux64.tar.gz”, and unzip the file in your home  folder with “tar xzvf gurobi10.0.3_linux.tar.gz”.
+2. Download from the Gurobi site the file “gurobi10.0.3_linux64.tar.gz” (you will find similar files for other operating systems), and unzip the file in your home  folder with “tar xzvf gurobi10.0.3_linux.tar.gz”, this will create a folder gurobi1003 in you home directory.
 3. Place the file “gurobi.lic” in your home folder.
+4. Set the environment variables GUROBI_HOME, PATH, and LD_LIBRARY_PATH, for instance, in Ubuntu you have to exacute ths following commands in a terminal:
+$ export GUROBI_HOME="\<home-dir\>/gurobi1003/linux64"
+$ export PATH="${PATH}:${GUROBI_HOME}/bin"
+$ export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:${GUROBI_HOME}/lib"
+if you use bash you can add the line above into .bashrc, and the variable will be set for the next sessions.
+5. Test if gurobi is working by executing $ gurobi.sh.
 4. Copy the file “\<your home folder\>/gurobi1003/linux64/lib/gurobi.jar” to the “\<tolerange-dir\>/lib '' where \<tolerange-dir\> is the folder where Tolerange is installed.
 5. You need internet connection (Gurobi requests this for validating the license)
-6. Set the environment variables GUROBI_HOME, PATH, and LD_LIBRARY_PATH as explained in [Gurobi environment variables](https://support.gurobi.com/hc/en-us/articles/13443862111761-How-do-I-set-system-environment-variables-for-Gurobi-)

-After that, Gurobi should be working.
+After that Gurobi should be working.
+More details for toher architectures can be found at [Gurobi environment variables](https://support.gurobi.com/hc/en-us/articles/13443862111761-How-do-I-set-system-environment-variables-for-Gurobi-)

 If the Gurobi's license is not correctly installed, the tool may show an error when building the games (if the tool is executed with option -gurobi).

 # Documentation
 In folder doc/ you can find the documentation of  all the tool classes in html, starting from *index.html*.
 Also, in this folder you can find a .pdf file with the grammar